japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-DataStreamWriter.md

 ----
 <1> Explicit `path` (that could also be specified as an <<option, option>>)

-Creates and immediately starts a <<spark-sql-streaming-StreamingQuery.adoc#, StreamingQuery>>
+Creates and immediately starts a <<spark-sql-streaming-StreamingQuery.md#, StreamingQuery>>

 | <<trigger, trigger>>
 a|